Addiction (to Narcotics)

 When you are addicted to drugs, the opiates in the drug stimulate “receptors” in the brain.
 When those receptors don’t get the opiates they crave, the brain tells the body and the body responds by going into “withdrawal.”
 These symptoms, i.e., anxiety, sleeplessness, muscle aches and pains, diarrhea, etc., are often accompanied by physical and psychological cravings for opiates.
 The package is most unpleasant and symptoms can last, in many cases, for weeks.

 Withdrawal symptoms vary among people, even those addicted to the same drug.
 However, it is certain that these will include intense anxiety and a craving for the drug.
 As this craving is not met, withdrawal symptoms will become more severe, possibly even including depression.
-In short, withdrawal is a dangerous state, and it is both dangerous and ineffective to try to detoxify “cold turkey” and without medical supervision.
+In short, withdrawal is a dangerous state, and it is both dangerous and ineffective to try to quit “cold turkey” and without medical supervision.

 Ativan is the brand name for Lorazepam, an anti-anxiety agent.
 Ativan is a benzodiazepine and mild tranquilizer, sedative, and central nervous system (CNS) depressant.
 The sudden cessation of any benzo without medical supervision may lead to seizure.
 Benzodiazepines like Ativan, Klonipin, Valium and Xanax are addictive if taken regularly over a long period of time and should not be stopped without medical supervision.
-Medical detoxification may take anywhere from a few days to a few weeks.

 A derivative of the opioid alkaloid thebaine that is a more potent and longer lasting analgesic than morphine.
 It appears to act as a partial agonist at mu and kappa opioid receptors and as an antagonist at delta receptors.
 The lack of delta-agonist activity has been suggested to account for the observation that buprenorphine tolerance may not develop with chronic use.
 This analgesic binds to one of the subclasses of opioid receptors called mu receptors.